andrewschaaf/objc-monotonic-timestamper/README.md

 ### uptimeMicroseconds

-Returns the number of microseconds since the epoch (via `gettimeofday`) minus the number of seconds between the epoch and boottime (via `sysctl`'s `kern.boottime`, second resolution).
+Returns the number of microseconds since the epoch (via `gettimeofday`) minus the number of microseconds between the epoch and boottime (via `sysctl`'s `kern.boottime`, second resolution).